 All employees in Chicago have a right to be compensated fairly, however, wage violations are common in many industries.
-Given that employers have firm control over wages, employees are at a disadvantage, and pursuing a wage and hour claim is challenging.
+Given that employers have firm control over pay, employees are at a disadvantage, and pursuing a wage and hour claim is challenging.

-At Vaziri Law LLC, we leverage our skills and experience to help workers level the playing field and hold employers accountable for wage violations.
+At Vaziri Law, LLC, we leverage our skills and experience to help workers level the playing field and hold employers accountable for wage violations.
 Our experienced wage and hour attorney has a track record of achieving positive outcomes through negotiation, arbitration, and litigation.

-We have extensive experience resolving wage and hour claims involving unpaid minimum wages, unpaid overtime, employee misclassification, and other wage violations.
+We have extensive experience resolving wage and hour claims involving unpaid minimum wages, unpaid overtime, employee misclassification, and other pay violations.
 Well-versed in the applicable local, state, and federal laws, we will work to help you recover the wages you are owed and the damages you deserve.

 What is the Fair Labor Standards Act?